Pasadena’s Dedicated Public Garden

 A The fountain also has a sign informing us this is a “Certified Wildlife Habitat,” which provides four essential elements needed for wildlife to thrive: “food, cover, water and places to raise young.”

 Hey, you don’t need to drive all the way to the desert for those wildflowers.

 Frankie loves wildflowers!

-There are many “rooms” at Arlington Garden where you can sit, relax and bring a little picnic lunch, read a book or mediate.
+There are many “rooms” at Arlington Garden where you can sit, relax, and bring a little picnic lunch, read a book or meditate.

-With corgis, it’s never quiet enough to meditate.
+With corgis, it’s never quite enough to meditate.

-Betty told me by email, “She wanted to be sure they would have a permanent home afterwords.”
+Betty told me by email, “She wanted to be sure they would have a permanent home afterward.”

 This room (which I had photographed on a previous trip) is called the Wish Trees Terrace.
 Betty emailed that there were about 35 different rooms at one point with a sign with a QR code on each sign.
 They needed to redo them since they had faded over time.

 Betty said that the Olive Tree area is called the Olive Allee, “and it’s the most formal Mediterranean room of all, with a rectangle shape, mirrored sides, a pomegranate in each corner.
 Originally we had lavender down the middle but as the olive trees grew there was too much shade for the lavender to bloom.”

 You never know where you’ll find a secluded spot to take a load off.